ICT – Information & Communication Technology

 Please feel free to check out some of following websites:

-For more information about the ICT program, contact your child’s teacher, level co-ordinator , or Rick Gordon, the ICT co-ordinator.
+For more information about the ICT program, contact your child’s teacher or level co-ordinator .